What to Put Inside a Vegan Sandwich?

 - After they have raised and doubled in size, bake at 350°F for 15 minutes or until golden brown.

 - After taking them out of the oven, while they are still hot, brush the tops with vegan margarine or coconut oil to make the crusts soft.

-Bag Up Bread
+Bag up Bread

 I like to bag these up and up half in the freezer for later and half in the breadbox for sandwiches this week.
 Remember that homemade bread does not have any preservatives added, so it will go moldy rather quickly.
-Use them up before 5 days are out or freeze most of them and only keep out what you know you will use right away.
+Use them up before five days are out or freeze most of them and only keep out what you know you will use right away.

 Mix and Match

 When making my sandwiches, I mix and match the above materials with some romaine lettuce, vegan barbecue sauce, mustard, or vegan mayonnaise for condiments, and sometimes a smear of hummus.
 The barbecue sauce is my favorite and goes well with the zucchini discs and carrot slices.